learn-co-curriculum/cssi-prework-jquery-intro/README.md

 Importantly, jQuery is also an open source library and has a tremendous community around it.
 At the time of this writing, over [78% of the top million sites on the web use jQuery](http://trends.builtwith.com/javascript/jQuery) - crazy!

 ## Using External Libraries
 To include JavaScript into your HTML page, use the `<script>` tag.
-When you want to use an external library, like jQuery, point the src attribute to the url of the library you want to use.
+When you want to use an external library like jQuery, point the src attribute to the url of the library you want to use.
 Like this:

 ```html
 <script src=“https://cdnjs.cloudflare.com/ajax/libs/jquery/2.1.4/jquery.js”></script>
 ```